Technical Debt as a Product-Engineering Issue

 - The product becomes unstable.

-- ...and many other symptoms.
+- ...and other.

 Some of these signals are obvious, while others are more subjective and require a measuring/tracking method.
 For example, lengthened release schedules.
 If we don't have data in place, we only have subjective opinions which can differ from person to person.
 That can be sufficient in some cases, but nothing can replace data.
 It pays to think about and implement a small number of measures for each team or product: some simple "data signal" which you can interpret to detect technical debt.
 One of these signals can be, for example, the frequency of release.
 Another idea requires more effort to measure: a relative proportion of time spent on developing new things as compared to the maintenance of an existing system.